Dilsv/fork-yeah/README.md

  - React Bootstrap - When used for styling and responsiveness React Bootstrap is a great choice as it comes with ready-to-use React built components thus taking away alot of need to create commonly used code from scratch.

-- It is the most widely used library for developing social networking and media content applications - Sites such as Meta (formerly Facebook), Instagram, Netflix, Airbnb are all made with React.
+- It is the most widely used library for developing social networking and media content applications - Sites such as Meta (formerly Facebook), X (formerly Twitter), Instagram, Netflix, Airbnb are all made with React.

 - Reusability of components – Components can be created and re used throughout the app with no need to re write code for the same features.